There is a fern for every spot in the garden, some are frost tender and will blacken at the slightest frost.

 Common name ~ Golden Male Fern

 Like this?
-Try D. erythrosora for a reddish tinge to
+Try D. erythrosora for a reddish tinge to the young fronds.

 Common name ~ Male fern, Buckler Fern, Male Shield Fern